-Applicants interested in this unique program are required to submit an admission application and supporting documents to both the School of Law and the School of Medicine in the same annual admissions cycle.
-It is important to note that entrance into both programs of study requires significant advanced preparation and adherence to strict deadlines.
-It is imperative that interested applicants familiarize themselves with the application process for both programs of study.
+Applicants interested in this program must apply separately to the School of Law and the School of Medicine in the same admissions cycle, satisfying the application requirements of each program.
+It is important to note that entrance into both programs of study require significant advanced preparation and adherence to strict deadlines.
+It is imperative that interested applicants familiarize themselves with the process of both programs of study.
 The successful applicant must meet the admission requirements for both programs of study.